mjonesdev/mjonesdev/README.md

 ### Ahoy there 👋

-🌱 Technical professional with a foundation in programming from an intensive coding bootcamp, alongside several years of experience in IT operations and electrical installation.
+🌱 Technical professional with a foundation in programming from an intensive coding bootcamp, alongside several years of experience in IT operations and work in the electrical engineering field.
 <br>